knulli-cfw/knulli.org/docs/play/retro-achievements.md

 ## Setup

 * Create an account at [RetroAchievements.org](https://retroachievements.org/).
-* Follow the steps on the [Networking](../../configure/networking) page to connect your device to the internet.
+* Follow the steps on the [Networking](../../configure/networking) section to connect your device to the internet.
 * While in EmulationStation press ++"START"++ on your controller to open the Main Menu.
-* Select `Game Settings` and then choose `RetroAchievement Settings`.
+* Select *Game Settings* and then choose *RetroAchievement Settings*.
 * Turn On RetroAchievements (first toggle).
 * Then enter your credentials for RetroAchievements.org:
     * **Username**